Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

 \begin{theorem} For a given interventional essential graph representing an $\cI$-MEC $[D]_{\cI}$, the number of DAGs in $[D]_{\cI}$ can be computed in polynomial time.
 Moreover, sampling uniformly a DAG in $[D]_{\cI}$ can be done in linear time, after preprocessing. \end{theorem}

 The fact that the size of interventional essential graphs can be computed efficiently can be utilized in the context of \emph{active learning} of the underlying causal DAG.
-It describes the process of designing experiments (i.\,e., interventions) in order to recover the DAG.
+It describes the process of designing experiments (i.e., interventions) in order to recover the DAG.
 A natural approach is to start estimating the essential graph (CPDAG) with observational data and afterwards, through experimentation, inferring the direction of beforehand unorientable edges to reduce the number of indistinguishable DAGs.
 Usually the objective is to find the underlying causal DAG with as few experiments as possible.
-Active learning has been the subject of a considerable amount of research,~see \citep{EberhardtGS05,Eberhardt08,He2008,hauser2012characterization,hauser2014two,shanmugam2015learning,ghassami2018budgeted,GreenewaldKSMKA19,activelearningdct2020} and the references therein.
+Active learning has been the subject of a considerable amount of research,~see \citet{EberhardtGS05,Eberhardt08,He2008,hauser2012characterization,hauser2014two,shanmugam2015learning,ghassami2018budgeted,GreenewaldKSMKA19,activelearningdct2020} and the references therein.

-One way of designing experiments is to use the following approach: Consider (for simplicity) only noiseless adaptive single-target interventions, i.\,e., each experiment manipulates a single variable of interest, the intervention informs us exactly about the resulting $\mathcal{I}$-MEC\footnote{In this setting, this means that the orientations of all edges adjacent to the intervened vertex are revealed.
-Further edge orientations may be inferred by the Meek rules~\citep{Meek1995}.
-See Fig.~\ref{fig:intessgraphs} for an illustration of $\mathcal{I}$-MECs.} and variables are manipulated sequentially, i.\,e., one can use intervention results obtained by manipulating the previous variables to select a current variable to intervene on.
+One way of designing experiments is to use the following approach: Consider (for simplicity) only noiseless adaptive single-target interventions, i.e., each experiment manipulates a single variable of interest and the intervention informs us correctly about the resulting $\mathcal{I}$-MEC.
+In this setting, every intervention reveals the orientations of all edges adjacent to the intervened vertex and further edge orientations may be inferred by the Meek rules~\citep{Meek1995} (see Fig.~\ref{fig:intessgraphs} for an illustration).
+Additionally, we assume variables are manipulated sequentially, i.e., one can use intervention results obtained by manipulating the previous variables to select a current variable to intervene on.
 To choose the best intervention target, usually an objective function w.r.t.\ the current interventional essential graph is computed for each variable, often based on every possible intervention result.

 Below we discuss three algorithms following this approach: MinMaxMEC and MaxEntropy by \citet{He2008} and OptSingle by \citet{hauser2014two}.
 The first two, particularly, use the sizes of the $\mathcal{I}$-MECs resulting from such hypothetical interventions, in order to compute the objective function.
 Hence, our methods are vital for the computational feasibility of those approaches.
 Moreover, we show that even the third approach can be sped up significantly.